dansant1/BUNQR---Inventory-Mangement-System/README.md

 BUNQR - SaaS for Inventory Mangement.

-BUNQR a lite Inventory Mangement System for small businesses.
+BUNQR a Inventory Mangement System for small businesses.

 It has the following features: